 - On the other hand, if you plan on keeping a name forever for the purpose of actually using it, the ETH is for all practical purposes spent.

 - What if the private key of a name is lost.
 Is the name locked away forever?
 Without some sort of “check-in” system, this could be a long-term problem.
 Note that unlike other parts of the Ethereum system like public keys, there is a relatively limited number of useful names, so the loss of useful names is more significant.

-- Rent means each year a squatter holds a name they aren’t using, they are losing ETH they cannot get back without any corresponding practical value to themselves.
+- An annual fee means each year a squatter holds a name they aren’t using, they are losing ETH they cannot get back without any corresponding practical value to themselves.
 For a squatter holding thousands of names, this can be a significant cost.

-- For a user or business, who might hold only one or a few names, a small rental fee shouldn’t be a significant deterrent from legitimate use.
+- For a user or business, who might hold only one or a few names, a small annual fee shouldn’t be a significant deterrent from legitimate use.

-- If the private key that holds a name is lost, the name will automatically be released when its paid rental period runs out.
+- If the private key that holds a name is lost, the name will automatically be released when its paid registration period runs out.